inloopstudio-team/mcp-playbook/README.md

       "url": "string" // The URL to the file on GitHub }
   ],
-  "message": "string" // A message describing the result of the search }
+  "total_count": "number", // The total number of results found by GitHub's search "message": "string" // A message describing the result of the search, e.g., "Found and processed 5 results out of 10 total."
+}
 ```